Bylaws of American Academy of Craniomaxillofacial Surgeons, Inc.

 4.12 Meetings by Telecommunication.
 Any or all of the Members may participate in an annual, regular, or special meeting of the Members by, or the meeting may be conducted through the use of, any means of communication by which all persons participating in the meeting may hear each other during the meeting.
 A Member participating in a meeting by this means is deemed to be present in person at the meeting.

 4.14 Annual Scientific Meeting.
 The Academy shall hold an Annual Meeting with both scientific and business sessions.
-The President of the Academy shall have the privilege of inviting, with or without the payment of guest fees, such individuals, as the Board may deem important to the success of the Annual Scientific Meeting.
-Officers may invite up to four (4) guests and the Local Arrangements Chair, in consultation with the President if not the same person, may invite members of local societies without numerical limitation.
-Invitations to participants in the program and invitations to all residents and fellows in training are not considered invitations from members for the purpose of this limitation.
+The President of the Academy shall have the privilege of inviting, with or without the payment of guest fees, such individuals, as the President may deem important to the success of the Annual Scientific Meeting.
+Trainees and participants in the program may attend when invited and accompanied by an active fellow.
 Residents and fellows in training may be charged an adjusted fee to be established on an annual basis.
 A Fellow in good standing may nominate a non-member co-investigator to present an abstract at the annual meeting and they will be charged the resident’s adjusted registration fee.

 BOARD OF DIRECTORS

 5.1 Board of Directors.
 The Board shall consist of 11 members: the offices of Immediate Past President, President, President Elect, Treasurer and Secretary shall serve as the Executive Committee of the Academy.
 Other directors will include; one at large-director and the Chairs of five specialty Sections: